-- Passport - Photocopy of passport must be with you at all times - Screenshot of Customs Form QR Code - Driver's License - Pocket Cash \$100-\$150 is plenty.
+- o Passport - Photocopy of passport must always be with you - o Screenshot of Customs Form QR Code - o Driver's License - Pocket Cash \$100-\$150 is plenty.
 Keep only needed items in your wallet.
 You will be able to exchange \$50 into lempiras once you arrive.
 DO NOT BRING \$20 BILLS.
-THESE CANNOT BE USED IN HONDURAS.
-The \$50 you exchange must be in the form of 5 brand new \$10 bills.
-You will need to ask for these at a bank. - o Credit Card- for emergencies.
-Do not use your credit card at gas stations in Honduras. - o Tip money for Honduran Staff (Your team leader may collect this before or during your travels.
-This money is divided among the entire Honduran staff.) - o 2 weeks of Personal medications in their original bottles. (do not bring medicines for the clinic) - Leave jewelry at home
+Bring new, crisp \$50 or \$10 bills. - o Credit Card- for emergencies.
+Do not use your credit card at gas stations in Honduras. - Tip money for Honduran Staff (Your team leader may collect this before or during your travels.) - o 2 weeks of Personal medications in their original bottles. (do not bring medicines for the clinic) - Leave jewelry at home